sunshine

 • Regardless if the student attends four-day or five-day classes, transportation fees cover a period of 20 days (staff learning days, national holidays, and absences are not refundable).
 For three-day classes, there will be an additional $3 for each student.
 Our drivers will pick up students according to the regular school dismissal time.
 Fares will vary based on the distance of the school to our center, as well as the number of students being transported.

 • No fees will be collected for Thanksgiving, winter, Mid-Year, or Spring Recess.
+If English schools have class during the Thanksgiving Recess, then fees will be charged for the number of class days.

 • Transportation fees are for students who attend the school four days a week, it cover a period of 16 days (including Staff Learning Days, national holidays, and absences).
 Our drivers will pick up students according to the regular school dismissal time.
 Fares will vary based on the distance and the amount of transported students.